Eric Niquette UI, UX, Accessibility

 Tag Description

 <Art> Separates individual articles within the same document.
-Often found in the <Part> element, but not required to be.

 <Figure> Images, charts, and other graphical elements.
 May contain various elements but will be interpreted as a single image by screen readers.

 <Form> Form elements.
-Can contain text when multiple fields are grouped but typically only contains an attributed object.
+Can contain text when multiple fields are grouped together, but typically only contains an attributed object.

 <Link> A link to a web page or another location in the document.